Keeping the tradition alive: Mexican American fast-pitch league celebrates 73 years

 “And knowing where you come from,” said Christopher Gómez, member of the Mexican American League.

-It started back in 1930 in Newton, Kansas when Mexican American men worked the railroads.
+It started back in 1930 in Newton when Mexican American men worked the railroads.

 “As soon as they would get done with work, they were looking for things to do and occupy time, so they started playing ball,” Gómez said.